Echis: Behaviour

 All members of this genus have a distinctive threat display, which involves forming a series of parallel, C-shaped coils and rubbing their scales together to produce a sizzling sound, rather like water on a hot plate.
 The proper term for this is stridulation.
 As they become more agitated, this stridulating behavior becomes faster and louder.
 This display is thought to have evolved as a means of limiting water loss, such as might occur when hissing.
 However, some authors describe this display as being accompanied by loud hissing.

-These snakes can be fierce and will strike from the position described above.
+These snakes can be fierce and are quick to strike.
+They will strike from the position described above.
 When doing so, they may overbalance and end up moving towards their aggressor (an unusual behavior for snakes).

-Saw-scaled vipers are highly aggressive compared to many of their cousins and they commonly strike to bite.
+Saw-scaled vipers are highly defensive compared to many of their cousins and they are very easy to provoke, so they might strike quickly.

 Diet

 Little is known about the diets of some Echis species.
-For others, their diets are reported to be extremely varied, and may include items such as locusts, beetles, worms, slugs, spiders, scorpions, centipedes, solifugids, frogs, toads, reptiles (including other snakes), small mammals, and birds.
+For others, their diets are reported to be extremely varied, and may include items such as locusts, beetles, worms, slugs, spiders(including Tarantulas), scorpions, centipedes, solifugids, frogs, toads, reptiles (including other snakes), small mammals, and birds.